ferreusveritas/WarpBookFV/README.md

 -----------------

 What Changed: Warp Potions were added.
 Rationale: Warp potions are a consumable warp item and a sensible crafting ingredient.
-It's also a fluid so it can be used as a fuel in the future.
+It's also a fluid so it can be used as a convenient fuel in the future.

 What Changed: Warp clusters were added.
 Rationale: This makes the mod a bit less OP since more difficult to obtain resources are needed.
 Clusters become the main ingredient for crafting to reduce recipe collision with other mods.